ToolJet/ToolJet/docs/docs/tutorial/building-queries.md

 <img class="screenshot-full" src="/img/tutorial/building-queries/advanced-query.gif" alt="ToolJet - advanced query options" height="420"/>

 #### Run query on page load
 If this option is enabled, the query will be run when the app is loaded for the first time.
-The queries can have more than one trigger, means, the same query can later be triggered again using a button's click event or table's row selected event or any other events.
+The queries can have more than one trigger, ie the same query can later be triggered again using a button's click event or table's row selected event or any other events.

 #### Request confirmation before running query
 Enable this option to show a prompt to confirm the action before a query is run.
 The confirmation prompt will look like this: